2deviant/mildcrypt/README.md

 ```
 Good luck gleaning the password from that!
 ## Use
-Go to the [MildCrypt website](http://2deviant.github.io/mildcrypt) if
-you just want to obfuscate a string or two.
-If you want to use this code, read
+Go to the [MildCrypt website](http://2deviant.github.io/mildcrypt) to obfuscate a string or two.
-on.

 ## Use Cases